• Home

 • Can I live stream Lerwick Up Helly Aa?

 Yes, you can.
 We have a dedicated Up Helly Aa streaming site where you can view all the action from the comfort of your own home and wherever you are in the world.
+This year's event takes place on Tuesday 28th January and you can tune in from 7pm to see the crowds gathering.
+The torch-lit procession lights up at 7.30pm.

 • Can I get a selfie with a Viking?

-For the safety of the public, the torch-lit evening processions are carefully managed and the streets cordoned off to prevent people getting injured by the burning flames.
+For the safety of the public, the torch-lit evening processions are carefully managed and the streets are cordoned off to prevent people from getting injured by the burning flames.
 You won't be able to get close to any of the Vikings for a selfie but you'll have plenty of opportunity to take photos from your (safe) viewing point.

 • I work in the media.
 Can I get a press pass for Up Helly Aa?